supabase/pg_graphql/docs/api.md

     }
     ```

-Be aware that the above simplification only works for the `AND` operator.
-If you try it with an `OR` operator it will behave like an `AND`.
+Be aware that the above simplification only works for the `and` operator.
+If you try it with an `OR` operator it will behave like an `and`.

 ** Example **